 - ONLY one negative... the PRICE... toooooo expensive to make this paint the only paint to go onto large formats unless relying on other mediums like watercolor to back it up for coverage in the composition.

-My first painting trial was using the Fabriano hot press watercolor paper with a previous waterlily watercolor painting, and I decided to layer it over with the Holbein acrylic gouache.
+My first painting trial involved using Fabriano hot-press watercolor paper with a previous waterlily watercolor painting, and I decided to layer it with Holbein acrylic gouache.
 I also added watercolor to the wet acrylic gouache to see what happened, and the two mediums mixed together very cohesively.

-I like to add some hints of spice, and was happy to see the White Uni-Ball Signo Broad Pigment ink Pen glides over the top of the Holbein Acrylic Gouache, even though the surface was textural.
-Yet, it still went down smoothly, so thumbs up performance for the White Uni-Ball Signo Broad Pigment ink Pen.
+I like to add hints of spice, and I was happy to see the White Uni-Ball Signo Broad Pigment ink pen glide smoothly over the top of the Holbein Acrylic Gouache, even though the surface was textural.
+Yet, it still went down smoothly, so thumbs up for the performance of the White Uni-Ball Signo Broad Pigment ink Pen.

 For 'Garden Dance', I took the previous leftover wet pallet of acrylic gouache and just smooshed it into the white watercolor paper.
-Once dried, I loosely added watercolor over top, then added my traced composition over top with graphite paper.
-The composition was traced from a design used in two previous artworks, and I thought it was a perfect subject to play around with the new Holbein acrylic gouache, aiming for a feeling of movement and life in my garden.
+Once dried, I loosely added watercolor on top, then placed my traced composition on top with graphite paper.
+The composition was inspired by a design used in two previous artworks, and I thought it was a perfect subject to experiment with the new Holbein acrylic gouache, aiming for a sense of movement and life in my garden.

 The composition of 'Garden Dance' was traced from a design used in two previous artworks... links below.
 It was a perfect subject to experiment with the new Holbein acrylic gouache, as I wanted to explore more smooshing, layering, and mark-making textures, aiming for a sense of movement and life in my garden.